loh-tar/tbsm/readme-install.txt

-To install from source cd into the downloaded tree and simply run: sudo make install
+To install from source cd into the downloaded tree and simply run: make

+Read what is offered and run the command of your choice with root-power.

 However, should you be on a non GNU system, or using a somehow special distribution which only has a BusyBox, please see there: https://github.com/loh-tar/tbsm/issues/9

-After that it may wise to run: tbsm doc man    # Most notably chapter 3 tbsm help
+After successful install it may wise to run: tbsm doc man    # Most notably chapter 3 tbsm help

-To remove, which you will of cause never do, run: sudo make uninstall
+And in case of an update:
+  tbsm doc notes